Step-by-Step APT Guide for MIRI MRS and NIRSpec IFU Observations of Cassiopeia A

 We did the same for the dedicated background for the MRS, giving it a Label of MRS Background, and assigning it a fixed target of CAS-A-BACKGROUND.

-As discussed in the parent article and the Step-by-Step ETC Guide, a set of observations will be taken using all three grating settings for MIRI-MRS: SHORT, MEDIUM, and LONG.
+As discussed in the parent article and the Step-by-Step ETC Guide, a set of observations will be taken using all 3 grating settings for MIRI-MRS: SHORT (A), MEDIUM (B), and LONG (C).
 Both short and long wavelength detectors for the MRS are used.
 TA is not chosen for either the target group MRS observation or the MRS background observation.

-Under the Mosaic Properties tab, we enter 2 for both Rows and Columns, in order to create the 2 × 2 mini-mosaic.
-The defaut row and column overlaps of 10% are used.
+Under the Mosaic Properties tab, we enter 2 for both Rows and Columns, in order to create the 2 × 2 mini mosaic.
+The defaut Row Overlap and Column Overlap of 10% are used.
 Under the Special Requirements tab, we click Add, then Position Angle, then PA Range.
-In the box that pops up, we set the range to 100° to 100°, then click OK.
+In the box that pops up, we set the range to 100 to 100 (Degrees), then click OK.
 We also click Add, then Timing, then Group/Sequence Observations Link, and in the box that pops up, we select observations 16 and 5, corresponding to the MRS target group observation and the MRS Background, respectively, and we click the checkboxes beside Sequence and Non-interruptible, then click OK.

 The same is done for the MRS Background observation as for the MRS Target Group observation.

-As discussed in the parent article and the Step-by-Step ETC Guide, an observation will be taken using the G140H disperser and F100LP filter for the NIRSpec IFU for each of FMK1, FMK2, and FMK3.
+As discussed in the parent article and the Step-by-Step ETC Guide, observations will be taken using the G140H disperser and F100LP filter for the NIRSpec IFU for FMK1, FMK2, and FMK3.
 No TA is chosen, as the targets are all extended sources larger than the NIRSpec IFU aperture.
-The Dither Parameters drop-down menu is set to CYCLING, and the dither SIZE is set to SMALL, with the Starting Point set to 1 and the Number of Points set to 4.
+The Dither Parameters drop-down options is set to CYCLING, and the dither SIZE is set to SMALL, with the Starting Point set to 1 and the Number of Points set to 4.
 This is the same as the 4-point dither pattern, according to the NIRSpec IFU Dither and Nod Patterns page.
-This is done for all three FMKs.
+This is done for all 3 FMKs.

-Also, for each of the three FMKs, under the Mosaic Properties tab, we enter 2 for both Rows and Columns, in order to create the 2 × 2 mini mosaic.
+Also, for the 3 FMKs, under the Mosaic Properties tab, we enter 2 for both Rows and Columns, in order to create the 2 × 2 mini mosaic.
 The defaut row and column overlaps of 10% are used.
-For the NIRSpec IFU observation of FMK1 (Observation 6), under Special Requirements, we click Add, then Timing, then Group/Sequence Observations Link, and in the box that pops up, we select observations 6 and 17, corresponding to the NIRSpec IFU observation of FMK1 and the Background, respectively, and we click the checkboxes beside Sequence and Non-interruptible, then click OK.
-We do the same for each of the observations of FMK2 (Observation 7) and FMK3 (Observation 8): for each of these, under Special Requirements, we click Add, then Timing, then Group/Sequence Observations Link, and in the box that pops up, we select observations 7, 8, and 18, corresponding to the NIRSpec IFU observations of FMK2, FMK3, and the Background, respectively, and we click the checkboxes beside Sequence and Non-interruptible, then click OK.
+For the NIRSpec IFU observation of FMK1 (Observation 6), under Special Requirements, we click Add, then Timing, then Group/Sequence Observations Link, and in the box that pops up, we select observations 6 and 17, corresponding to the NIRSpec IFU observation of FMK1 and its Background, respectively, and we click the checkboxes beside Sequence and Non-interruptible, then click OK.
+We do the same for the observation of FMK2 and FMK3 (Observation 7): for this one, under Special Requirements, we click Add, then Timing, then Group/Sequence Observations Link, and in the box that pops up, we select observations 7 and 18, corresponding to the NIRSpec IFU target group observation of FMK2 and FMK3 and its Background, respectively, and we click the checkboxes beside Sequence and Non-interruptible, then click OK.

-In the Gratings/Filters pane in the active GUI window for each FMK's observation, we clicked Add.
+In the Gratings/Filters panel in the active GUI window for each FMK's observation, we clicked Add.
 On the row that was added, we selected G140H/F100LP under the Grating/Filter column, and NRSIRS2 under the Readout column.
-Under the Groups/Int column, the entry for FMK1 was set to 11; for FMK2, it was set to 7, and for FMK3, it was set to 7.
+Under the Groups/Int column, the entry for FMK1 was set to 11; for FMK2 and FMK3, it was set to 7.
 For all FMKs, the Integrations/Exp column was set to 1.
 The checkbox under Dither was checked, and AUTOCAL was set to NONE.
 For each knot's observation, another row was added for a leakcal observation.
 The entries for the leakcal row are the same as for the science target observation row, except that the checkbox under Dither is checked for the science observation (this is not user-editable) but not for the leakcal observation, while the checkbox for the leakcal observation is checked for the leakcal observation.

 The same is done for the NIRSpec IFU Background, 11 groups observation (Observation 17) as was done for the FMK1 observation (Observation 6); likewise, the same is done for the NIRSpec IFU Background, 7 groups observation (Observation 18) as was done for the FMK2 and FMK3 observations (Observations 7 and 8, respectively).